cesarjorgemartinez/build-virtual-machines-environment/README.md

 When finished the build then will create the image files **vmdk**, **ovf**, **ova** and **qcow2** inside the images directory.
 See the configuration files in [Configuration Directory](conf "Configuration Directory").

-The name of the generated image files is as follows:
+The format name of the generated image files is as follows:

 ```bash
 ${SO_DISTRIBUTION}${SO_SHORTVERSION}-${SO_NAMEVERSION}-${SO_IMAGETYPE}-${SO_BUILDDATE}.(vmdk|ovf|ova|qcow2)